Here are the rules and submission form for QCFF 2018:

 Download a .PDF version here: QCFF 2018 Rules

 Download a .PDF version here: QCFF 2018 Submission Form

 Want to be a screener for this year’s film festival?
 Here’s how:

-We are currently seeking screeners for next year’s film festival.
-The FIFTH ANNUAL Queen City Film Festival (QCFF) will be held October 6-9, 2016, at the Cumberland Ramada in Cumberland, Maryland.
-Between now and next April, when we open submissions for QCFF 2016, we want to recruit as many new screeners as possible to help us review submissions.
+We are currently seeking screeners for this year’s film festival.
+The SIXTH ANNUAL Queen City Film Festival (QCFF) will be held October 4-7, 2018, at The Venue at Mezzos in Cumberland, Maryland.
+We want to recruit as many new screeners as possible to help us review submissions.